- 1. When can I access my super benefits?

 Expressing the rules in another way, if you turn 55 on or after 1 July 2018, then your preservation age is at least 59 years.
-For more information on preservation age see SuperGuide articles Accessing super: What is my preservation age? and Accessing super: Preservation age moves to 59 years and Retirement Age Reckoner: Discover your preservation age and Age Pension age .
+For more information on preservation age see SuperGuide articles What age can I access my super (Preservation Age)? and What age can I access my super (Preservation Age)? and Retirement Age Reckoner: Discover your preservation age and Age Pension age .

 3. I don’t want to retire, but I want my super benefits

 If a person doesn’t want to retire to access super benefits (which assumes the person has also reached preservation age), then they must satisfy another condition of release to access super benefits.
-For more information, see SuperGuide articles Accessing super early: 14 legal ways to withdraw your super benefits , and Guide to transition to retirement pensions (TTRs or TRISs) and I’m 60.
-Why can’t I access my super benefits?
+For more information, see SuperGuide articles When can I access my super?
+All conditions of release explained , and Guide to transition to retirement pensions (TTRs or TRISs) and Accessing super: Ceasing employment after 60

 4. Do I have any pre-1999 super benefits?

 If your super benefits are classified as ‘unrestricted non-preserved’, then it is possible to access such super benefits at any time.
 Some individuals who have been super fund members before 1999 may have some benefits that fall into this ‘unrestricted non-preserved’ category.
-For more information, see SuperGuide article Unrestricted access to super, sometimes.
+For more information, see SuperGuide article What are unrestricted and restricted non-preserved super benefits?.